nikitavoloboev/data/unix/shell/zsh/zsh-plugins.md

 ## Nix
 - [ZSH Completions for Nix and NixOS](https://github.com/spwhitt/nix-zsh-completions) - ZSH Completions for Nix.
+- [Zsh Nix Shell](https://github.com/chisui/zsh-nix-shell) - Use zsh as the default nix-shell shell.

 # Interesting (not using)
 ## Utility